framesurge/perseus/docs/next/en-US/reference/state/global.md

 {{#include ../../../../examples/core/global_state/src/global_state.rs}}
 ```

-Then, you can tell Perseus about that by adding it to `define_app!` like so:
+Then, you can tell Perseus about that by adding it to `PerseusApp` like so:

 ```rust
 {{#include ../../../../examples/core/global_state/src/lib.rs}}